STL Launches dTelco™, an Innovative Digital Platform for Telcos

 - dTelco equips telecom companies to deliver hyper-personalised customer experience

-CAPE TOWN, South Africa, Nov.
+LONDON, Nov.
 13, 2019 /PRNewswire/ -- STL (NSE: STRTECH), a global data networks innovator, announced the launch of dTelco™ (digital telco platform) that empowers telecom companies to deliver personalisation, increase revenue and drive innovation.
-The best-in-class dTelco™ platform helps move away from traditional siloed model to agile, scalable, customer-centric and data-driven business model.
+The best-in-class dTelco™platform helps move away from traditional siloed model to agile, scalable, customer-centric and data-driven business model.

 "A modern telco is a technology company.
 With new technologies such as 5G, IoT, IIoT, Edge Computing, Data Analytics, ML, AI becoming mainstream, telecom companies are expected to play a pivotal role in acceleration of 'digital' for individuals and enterprises.
 This digital reinvention means, telecom companies will impact all the verticals in the next few years. dTelco™ enables telecom companies to delight its users (customers and partners) by providing hyper-personalised digital experience while reducing the operational cost to become a leading digital lifestyle provider," said Anshoo Gaur, CEO - Network Software, STL.